Pittsburgh-NEH-Institute/pr-app/pr-app-tutorials/facets-and-fields.md

 ----

-**Note:** The default eXist-db “drill-down” facet behavior support multiple selection within a category, but only as an `and` operation, and that isn’t the situation that obtains with publishers, since no article in our corpus was published by two publishers at the same time.
+**Note:** The default eXist-db “drill-down” facet behavior does support multiple selection within a category, but only as an `and` operation, and that isn’t the situation that obtains with publishers, since no article in our corpus was published by two publishers at the same time.
 In a correspondence corpus, though, such as [Alfred Escher Briefedition](https://www.briefedition.alfred-escher.ch/briefe/), if we select, for example, Gottlieb Koller as a “mentioned person”, the interface (see the image below) lets us further narrow the search to only letters that mention him **along with** other persons we might check.
 What the interface does not support is selecting letters that mention Koller **or** a specific other person.

 <img src="escher-multiselect.png" width="30%"/>